Aldetux/myblog/alexanderdeprez/content/about.md

 Hi there!
 Welcome to my corner of the internet.

-I’m Alexander,a "young" man trying to figure out this whole life thing.
-I’m a passionate IT professional, a father, and a husband.
-I’m on a journey finding balance between work, family, and personal health and this site is where I’ll be sharing my thoughts on all of that and more.
+I'm Alexander, a "young" father and husband, a passionate IT professional, and a furry thieving and murdering scumbag.
+Though that last part applies only to my current DnD character.
+In life, I'm a gentle giant.

 ## A Little About Me